Click here to Skip to main content

 Background

 It's not the intention of this article to teach how the Factory Method pattern works, nor the power/features of reflection, instead, we want to demonstrate how to take advantage of them together.
-If you need to understand any of these two concepts, you may want to search for it first, the Internet is full of materials about it, so you will not have problems to find it! ;)
+If you need to understand any of these two concepts, you may want to search for it first, the Internet is full of materials about it, so you will not have problems finding it! ;)

 Problem

-Suppose we have to design a money management application, where a user can have different types of accounts to keep track of its money (you can think of Microsoft Money, Quicken, ...).
+Suppose we have to design a money management application, where a user can have different types of accounts to keep track of his/her money (you can think of Microsoft Money, Quicken, ...).
 The different types of accounts could be for example (among many others):

-- Under the Mattress;
+• Under the Mattress

-- etc.
+• etc.

 So, the problem here is to efficiently ask the user to enter the information for the accounts, and do that in a way we could easily add new account types if needed.